 Perth Children’s Hospital Foundation regrets to advise that we have made the decision to cancel Euroz Big Walk for 2020 in response to the Coronavirus (COVID-19).

 The Euroz Big Walk is not just a walk in the park – every dollar raised makes a real difference for WA sick kids and their families.

 Taking in some of Perth’s iconic scenery, the 2020 Euroz Big Walk will start and finish at Burswood Park on the Swan River.
 Choose from a family-friendly 6km walk that will cross over the Matagarup Bridge or if you’re looking for a bigger challenge you can take on the 15km walk which will take in the sights of South Perth and Elizabeth Quay.
-There will be plenty of pit stops and fun along the way and with your support, we can ensure funds raised will help transform the lives of WA sick kids and young people so they can live their healthiest and happiest lives.
+There will be plenty of pit stops and fun along the way and with your support, we can ensure funds raised will help transform the lives of WA sick kids so they can live their healthiest and happiest lives.